New to DIY and home maintenance? Read on.

-But when you visit a hardware shop, it’s easy to get bewildered by all those flat head screwdrivers and claw hammers.
-Too much choice!
+But when you visit a hardware shop, it’s easy to get bewildered by all those flat-head screwdrivers and claw hammers.
+There can be too much choice.

 We’ve simplified it for you.
-Here’s our list of essential tools that everyone should have in their home.
+Here’s our list of basic tools and equipment that you should have.

 Compare home insurance quotes